-During 2013, we issued notes payable in gold totaling \$820,000, less a discount of \$205,000, for proceeds of \$615,000.
-At December 31, 2013, the Company had outstanding total notes payable in gold of \$820,000 less unamortized discounts of \$118,271 for a net liability of \$701,729, representing 511.193 ounces of fine gold deliverable at November 30, 2014.
-These notes are secured against our right to future distributions of gold extracted by our jont venture with NyacAu.
-Subsequent to the end of 2013, we issued an unsecured senior note for approximately \$300,000, which is part of six staged loans for an aggregate of \$2,000,000, subsequent loans being at the discretion of the investor.
+At December 31, 2014, a portion of the Company's notes payable in gold outstanding, with a net liability of \$576,696, obligate the Company to deliver 446.788 ounces of fine gold by November 31, 2015.
+The Company is not in default on these notes.
+These notes are secured against our right to future distributions of gold extracted by our joint venture with NyacAU.
+During 2014, we issued an unsecured senior note for approximately \$300,000, which is part of six staged loans for a potential aggregate of \$2,000,000, subsequent loans being at the discretion of the investor.

-If we are unable to timely satisfy our obligations under the notes payable in gold or the unsecured senior note, including timely payment of gold in November of 2014 or interest when due and payment of the principal amount at maturity on the unsecured senior note and we are not able to re-negotiate the terms of such agreements, the holders will have rights against us, including potentially seizing or selling our assets.
+If we are unable to timely satisfy our obligations under the notes payable in gold or the unsecured senior note, including timely payment of gold in November of 2015 or interest when due and payment of the principal amount at maturity on the unsecured senior note and we are not able to re-negotiate the terms of such agreements, the holders will have rights against us, including potentially seizing or selling our assets.
 The notes payable in gold are specifically secured against our right to future gold distributions under our joint venture.
 Any failure to timely meet our obligations under these instruments may adversely affect our assets, results of operations and future prospects.